mlatcl/mlatcl.github.io/_availableprojects/learning-to-learn-by-denoising-diffusion-optimisers.md

   W﻿e expect the student to lightly adapt the methods in \[3,4] to the optimisation setting in \[2] (This simply amounts to exploring low temperatures in the artificial target distribution induced by the loss function).
 Furthermore exploring tasks in engineering as in \[1] might require being creative about the inductive biases baked into the NN parametrisation that we are working with.

   T﻿he nature of this project will be mostly ML-engineering and playing around / being cretive about NN inductive biases.
-That said if the student is more mathematically/theory oritented we could explore extending the results in \[2] (which aply to the method in \[4] only) to the method in in \[3] using the mixing rates in \[7] and maybe comparing to things like \[8] (last bit would be very bonus/extra type of thing).
+That said if the student is more mathematically/theory oritented we could explore extending the results in \[2] (which apply to the method in \[4] only) to the method in in \[3] using the mixing rates in \[7] and maybe comparing to things like \[8] (last bit would be very bonus/extra type of thing).

   A﻿s alwyas the student should explore simple 1d and 2d toy optimisation examples to asses the validity of the method before moving onto real world examples.